 A neat idea using a chip basket.

-Plus here are a couple of ideas for more delicious tea and coffee for your camping breakfasts.
+Here are a couple of ideas for more delicious tea and coffee for your camping breakfasts.

 Assuming you’re not a fan of instant coffee, have a look at the Wacaco Nanopresso for cafe-style, barista-quality coffee.
 Small, neat and makes delicious coffee.

-We’ve often fallen back on shop-bought coffee bags because they’re so easy to use.
-BUT, there’s a lot of waste and plastic wrapping with them.
 So, make your own coffee bags (and your own teabags) before you go.
 Buy a pack of paper teabags, fill with tea leaves or ground coffee, fold over the top or pull the drawstring and store in a tub.
 Easy, economical and less waste.
 Oh, and you can even use these bags for herbs and spices.
 Brilliant!